 A: If it is determined that your work-related injury is compensable under Florida workers’ compensation laws, you are entitled to receive medical and wage loss benefits.
 You could receive a portion of your lost earnings for the time you miss from work because of your work-related injury or illness.
 Also, workers compensation pays the medical bills associated with treatment for your injury.

 A: There is no pain and suffering in workers compensation.
 You are only entitled to medical care and lost wages if you are unable to work due to the work injury.

 Q: When do I tell my supervisor about an accident at work?

-A: No matter how minor, it is imperative that you inform your supervisor right away of the accident.
-You may not feel hurt right after the accident or you may be embarrassed, but if you do not notify your supervisor within 30 days of the accident, your claim could be denied.
+A: No matter how minor, it is imperative that you inform your supervisor right away from the accident.
+You may not feel hurt right after the accident, or you may be embarrassed, but if you do not notify your supervisor within 30 days of the accident, your claim could be denied.

 Q: Where do I get initial medical treatment?

 A: After notifying your employer of the accident, go to the doctor chosen by your employer or your employer’s workers’ compensation insurance carrier.